LassiL/Computational-physics-codes/README.md

-# Computation-physics-codes
+# Computational-physics-codes
-scripts for a course on computational physics
+MATLAB and python scripts for a course on computational physics